 Portugal as a pioneer of the European energy transition

 The Azambuja project fits seamlessly into Portugal's ambitious climate goals.
-In 2024, Portugal already achieved a 71 percent share of renewable energy in its electricity consumption.
+By 2024, Portugal had already achieved a 71 percent share of renewable energy in its electricity consumption.
 Hydropower contributed the largest share at 28 percent, followed by wind power at 27 percent and solar power at 10 percent.
-The solar sector recorded a remarkable growth of 37 percent compared to the previous year, reaching its highest contribution to the national electricity supply to date.
+The solar sector recorded remarkable growth of 37 percent compared to the previous year, reaching its highest contribution to the national electricity supply to date.

-European photovoltaic development in the context
+European photovoltaic development in context

 Technological innovation and sustainability